Phacus lismorensis Playfair, 1921

 Phacus lismorensis

 I found the first specimens of Phacus lismorensis in 1994 in Simmelried and later also in Ulmisried.
 In both locations the species is very common.
 The cells are typically asymmetrically shaped with a rapidly tapering spine.
-The cells can appear very curved and bent (s.
-Fig. 3).
+The cells can appear very curved and bent (s. fig. 2 a-c).
 The shape of the paramylon grains did not seem constant to me.
 I found specimens its with larger, disc-shaped paramylon as well as those in which it was present in many small discs.

 Phacus-lismorensis